coldfrontlabs/coldfrontlabs-drush/README.md

 Drush Puppet
 ===============

-Manages the installation and configuration of Drush using Composer.
+Manages the installation and configuration of Drush globally.
+Either using Drush Launcher (Drush >=9) or Drush as a global command (Drush < 9).

 Features
 --------